 Innovative companies are entitled to a special deduction from CIT amounting to 20% of expenses incurred on the projects, provided certain conditions are met.

-For the years 2021 og 2022 the maximum amount on which the deduction is calculated within each company shall not exceed ISK 1.100 million for each operating year.
+For the years 2023 and 2024, the maximum amount on which the deduction is calculated within each company shall not exceed ISK 1.1 billion for each operating year.
 In the case of purchased research and development (R&D) services, maximum expenses shall not exceed ISK 200 million.

 Act on incentives for initial investments in Iceland

 Incentives are offered to companies that are investing in commercial operations in Iceland.
 The investment projects need to meet requirements, such as being beneficial for the Icelandic economy and society, in terms of job creation, rural development, exports, and tax revenues and knowledge.

 Approved investment projects will receive benefits in return, including derogations from taxes and charges.
 In addition, authorisation to fix the rate of income tax, in line with the current rate of income tax, for ten years can be granted, as well as exemption from customs and excise duties on importation or domestic purchase of construction materials, machinery, and equipment for the building and operation of the investment project.

 Act.
 No. 41/2015 on incentives for initial investments in Iceland expired at the end of June 2020.
 Incentives granted prior to that time shall remain in force for the period according to the agreement in question.